Jim Fitzpatrick (actor)

-Jim Fitzpatrick (born August 28, 1959) is an American actor, producer, screenwriter, and director.
+James A. Fitzpatrick (born August 28, 1959) is an American actor, producer, screenwriter, director, and former football player.
 He has appeared in over 65 feature films and television series.
 He also is the founder and president of Five Star Studios (established in 1992) and PacAtlantic Pictures, LLC (established in 2005).

 Early life

 Fitzpatrick is from Seminole, Florida.
 He began acting at age 13 when he appeared in his first school play, A Thousand Clowns, at Seminole High School in Florida.
 He accepted a football scholarship to Illinois State University, where he was a theater major.
 While living in Illinois, he became involved with the Steppenwolf Theatre Company, founded by Gary Sinise and John Malkovich.

-Athletic career
+Professional football career

-Fitzpatrick pursued a career in professional football.
-He was a member of the Hamilton Tiger-Cats in the Canadian Football League (CFL) in 1981.
-Thereafter he played for short stints with the National Football League (NFL) Baltimore Colts, (1982).
-He retired from pro football in 1985, after spending three seasons with the Tampa Bay Bandits in the USFL (1983–85).
+After going undrafted in the 1981 NFL draft, Fitzpatrick signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+However, he was released on June 28, 1981, before the start of the 1981 CFL season.
+He signed with the Baltimore Colts of the National Football League on July 1, 1982.
+Fitzpatrick left the team on August 22, 1982.
+He then played for the Tampa Bay Bandits of the United States Football League from 1983 to 1985.